percona/repo-config-docs/docs/mirror.md

 To comply with these policies and install Percona software in your environment, a solution is to set up the local mirror of Percona repositories.
 This document provides instructions how to do it.

+!!! important

+    The instructions below are for AMD/Intel x64 architectures.

 ## Prerequisites

 To create a local mirror of a Percona repository, you need the following software: